Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌿 About the Project

-With over 25 years of experience, Bee Friendly Gardening creates sustainable, vibrant, and serene outdoor spaces that thrive and inspire.
+With more than 25 years of experience, Bee Friendly Gardening designs sustainable, vibrant, and peaceful outdoor spaces that flourish and inspire.
 ---

 ## 📬 Contact
-If you’re looking for expert WordPress or Elementor solutions, I’d be happy to collaborate — feel free to reach out!
+If you need professional WordPress or Elementor solutions, I’d be glad to collaborate — don’t hesitate to get in touch!
 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com
 **🌍 Portfolio:** https://aneesa.zeestmedia.com